Specific Types Of Anxiety Disorders

 Cognitive behavioral therapy

 One significant reason cognitive-behavioral therapy is popular is that it works.
 Feelings of anxiety are not necessarily appropriate for the situation, and they may result in cognitive distortions that could be under your control to change.
 For instance, you might experience extreme anxiety in social situations and feel unworthy compared to others.
-The underlying belief in this situation is that other people are judging them and looking at them for flaws.
+The underlying belief in this situation may be that other people are judging them and looking at them for flaws.
 However, if the individual reframes their thought pattern, they may notice that others are more preoccupied with themselves than others around them.

 Exposure therapy